o4wcoder/orbit/README.md

 **Orbit** is a personal news and newsletter aggregation app for Android.
 It brings newsletters, long-form articles, and curated content into a single, fast, modern reading experience — built with Jetpack Compose and Material 3.

-The app is backed by an automated ingestion pipeline that parses newsletters and normalizes them into a unified feed.
+The app is backed by an automated ingestion pipeline that parses newsletters from your Gmail inbox that contain the "Orbit-Newsletter" label and normalizes them into a unified feed.

 ---